tarkah/lazystream/README.md

     -V, --version    Prints version information

 OPTIONS:
-        --playlist-output <FILE>    Generate a .m3u playlist with all games currently playing --date <YYYYMMDD>           Specify what date to generate stream links for, defaults to today
+        --date <YYYYMMDD>                      Specify what date to generate stream links for, defaults to today --playlist-output <playlist-output>    Generate a .m3u playlist file for all games --xmltv-output <xmltv-output>          Generate a .xml XMLTV file for all games with corresponding .m3u playlist file

 ❯ lazystream